mohdrazakhan/Rent_Calcurator/README.md

 4. Open PR with clear description

 ## 📄 License
 MIT License – feel free to use and adapt.
-Add a `LICENSE` file if distributing.

 ## 🙏 Acknowledgements
 - Flutter & Dart teams